PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Conclusion

 \section{Conclusion}

-In this work, we present a novel approach to structured privacy design review, leveraging LLMs to generate speculative persona journeys that enhance UX designers’ empathy and intrinsic motivation to proactively identify and address design issues that could cause unexpected privacy harms.
-We designed, implemented, and evaluated a proof-of-concept system, PrivacyMotiv, which embodies this idea, with 16 UX professional practitioners completing two privacy review tasks in a within-subjects study.
-Our results showed that using PrivacyMotiv significantly improved designers’ empathy toward vulnerable users, motivation to conduct privacy-aware UX design, and perceived usefulness of the method compared to their self-proposed approaches.
-Furthermore, using PrivacyMotiv also improved the design review outcomes in terms of the specificity and coverage of the identified problems and proposed solutions.
-Our results establish the importance of providing UX designers with structured support for privacy and demonstrate a promising direction for addressing this challenge through an empathy-driven approach.
+We present a novel structured privacy review approach leveraging LLMs to generate contextualized persona journeys, enhancing UX designers' empathy and motivation to identify unintended privacy harms.
+We evaluated this approach via \textit{PrivacyMotiv}, a proof-of-concept system, in a within-subjects study with 16 UX professionals.
+Compared to self-proposed approaches, \textit{PrivacyMotiv} significantly improved designers' empathy toward users with vulnerabilities, intrinsic motivation, and perceived usefulness.
+It also yielded more specific and thematically comprehensive review outcomes.
+These findings highlight the value of structured, empathy-driven support for integrating privacy into design practice, demonstrating a promising direction for motivating privacy-aware UX.

+\begin{acks} This work is supported in part by the National Science Foundation CNS-2426396, CNS-2426395, CNS-2618863, and CNS-2442221.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsor.
+We thank the anonymous reviewers for their thoughtful feedback, which helped strengthen this work.
+We would also like to thank all the participants for their time and valuable contributions to this study. \end{acks}